CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 See a [separate tutorial](../support/tutorials/nextflow-hq.md) for instructions on using HyperQueue as an executor for Nextflow workflows.

-## More information
-!!!info "MPI"
+### Multinode tasks
 Although HyperQueue does not do MPI execution out of the box, it's possible using a combination of the HQ feature [Multinode Tasks](https://it4innovations.github.io/hyperqueue/stable/jobs/multinode/) and `orterun`, `hydra` or `prrte`.
 This way, one can schedule MPI tasks at a node-level granularity.

+## More information
 * [Using HyperQueue and local disk to process many files](https://csc-training.github.io/csc-env-eff/hands-on/throughput/hyperqueue.html)
 * [Farming Gaussian jobs with sbatch-hq](https://csc-training.github.io/csc-env-eff/hands-on/throughput/gaussian_hq.html)